-Seasonally flooded grasslands, swamps, canals, and rivers further enrich the ecosystem, providing vital refuge for countless bird species.
-Accessible national parks like Tan Thanh – Go Cong, Tram Chim, Bạc Lieu Bird Sanctuary, U Minh Thuong, and Ca Mau offer prime birdwatching locations, all within easy reach of Ho Chi Minh City.
+From mudflats and salt pans to shrimp ponds, mangroves, and melaleuca forests, the Mekong Delta is home to a wide variety of birdlife.
+Thriving in the diverse landscapes, flooded grasslands, swamps, canals, and rivers provide shelter for countless bird species.
+National parks like Tan Thanh – Go Cong, Tram Chim, Bac Lieu Bird Sanctuary, U Minh Thuong, and Ca Mau are all easy to reach from Ho Chi Minh City, offering a true haven for bird enthusiasts’ new sights and discoveries.

 Bird Highlights: